The Morse-Smale Property of the Thurston Spine: Minimal filling sets of curves

 In this example, the gradients are linearly independent, except where $x_{2}=x_{4}$.
-Moreover, this set of functions has the property that at every point there is an open cone of directions in which all four functions are increasing, and for each $f_{i}$, $i=1,\ldots, 4$, there is an open cone of directions in which $f_{i}$ is decreasing and the other functions increasing.
-Define $D(p)$ to be the intersection of the sublevel sets $\{f_{i}(x)\leq f_{i}(p)\ |\ i=1,2,3,4\}$.
-As for $D(C,t,d)$, there is a facet of $D(p)$ along a level set of each of the functions.
-This means that when $x_{2}=x_{4}$ at $p$, $\partial D(p)$ has no face determined by $\{f_{1}, f_{2}\}$; the tangent space at $p$ to the submanifold on which $f_{1}=f_{2}$ consists of directions in which one of $\{f_{3}, f_{4}\}$ is increasing, and the other decreasing.
-Similarly for $f_{3}$ and $f_{4}$.
-On a neighbourhood of the submanifold on which $x_{2}=x_{4}$, the level sets also cannot have the $\mathbb{H}$-property. \\
+Moreover, this set of functions has the property that at every point there is an open cone of directions in which all four functions are increasing, and for each $f_{i}$, $i=1,\dots, 4$, there is an open cone of directions in which $f_{i}$ is decreasing and the other functions increasing.
+Define $D(x)$ to be the intersection of the sublevel sets $\{f_{i}(x)\leq f_{i}(p) \mid i=1,2,3,4\}$.
+As for $D(C,t,d)$, there is a facet of $D(x)$ along a level set of each of the functions.
+This means that when $x_{2}=x_{4}$ at $x$, $\partial D(x)$ has no face labelled by $\{f_{1}, f_{2}\}$; the tangent space at $x$ to the submanifold on which $f_{1}=f_{2}$ consists of directions in which one of $\{f_{3}, f_{4}\}$ is increasing, and the other decreasing.
+Similarly for $f_{3}$ and~$f_{4}$.
+On a neighbourhood of the submanifold on which $x_{2}=x_{4}$, the level sets also cannot have the $\mathfrak{H}$-property.

-As in the example, away from minima, Lemma \ref{LipschitzMap} and Proposition \ref{Thurstonprop} imply that if the level sets of $\{L(c)\ |\ c\in C\}$ do not have the $\mathbb{H}$-property at $p$, this is also the case on a neighbourhood of $p$.
-However, the $C$-nongeneric points are a set of measure zero, and the level sets of $\{L(c)\ |\ c\in C\}$ have the $\mathbb{H}$-property at $C$-generic points.
-This concludes the proof of the theorem. \end{proof}
+As in the example, away from minima, Lemma \ref{LipschitzMap} and Proposition \ref{Thurstonprop} imply that if the level sets of $\{L(c) \mid c\in C\}$ do not have the $\mathfrak{H}$-property at $x$, this is also the case on a neighbourhood of~$x$.
+However, the set of $C$-nongeneric points has measure zero, and the level sets of $\{L(c) \mid {c\in C}\}$ have the $\mathfrak{H}$-property at $C$-generic points.
+This concludes the proof of the lemma. \end{proof}

+The key property of a minimal filling set of curves $C$ used to prove the previous lemma was that for every $c\in C$, $C\setminus\{c\}$ fills a strictly smaller subsurface of $\mathcal{S}_{g}$ than $C$.
+The next lemma is a generalisation of Lemma \ref{polyhedronargument}.